-- In the Proxy Endpoint section of the Proxy Service tab, click Enable to the right of Transaction Splitting.
+- In the Proxy Endpoint section of the Proxy Service tab, click Enable on the right of Transaction Splitting:.Note

-- When you no longer need transaction splitting, you can click Disable to the right of Transaction Splitting to disable it.
+- When you no longer need transaction splitting, you can click Disable on the right of Transaction Splitting:.

-- After you enable or disable transaction splitting, the setting only works for new connections.
+- The operation to enable or disable transaction splitting takes effect only on new connections.